slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 		com.<customer>.<extension> or
 		com.<project>.<extension>

 - The name after the prefix must convey the intent of the package.
-As an example, a package utilities must contain the word u
+As an example, a package utilities must contain the word utilities or utils in it's name

 #### Interfaces
 An interface defines a contract with the outside world.
 It defines all the publicly accessible methods that external dependents can interact with.
 Therefore: